brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 * __Prevent log file DELETION__: IAM/S3 bucket policies to restrict access + S3 MFA Delete + validate that logs haven't been deleted via.
 Log File Validation.
 * __Ensure log file RETENTION for X-years for COMPLIANCE__: Log files are stored indefinitely.
 Use S3 Object Lifecycle Management to remove files after required period of time OR move files to AWS Glacier for long-term storage.
 * __Receive log files from MULTIPLE-REGIONS__: Turn on `CloudTrail Multi-Region` to delivery logs from multiple regions in a single AWS account to a single S3 bucket.
 Any new region launched -> CloudTrail automatically creates Trail in the new region with the same settings as your original trail.
+* __CloudTrail logs in S3__ are encrypted by DEFAULT with SSE-S3.
+You can configure a different KMS CMK while creating a Trail.

 __CloudTrail Log File Integrity Validation__ when enabled:
 1. CT creates a HASH for every log file that it delivers.